bruhathisp/dsa_java/List_Problems/Week1.md

                      }
                  }
                  right++;
+     // increment left start
                  while (count == mapT.size()) {
                      if (right - left < minLen) {
                          minLen = right - left;
                          minStart = left;
                      }

                      char leftChar = s.charAt(left);
-                     if (mapT.containsKey(leftChar)) {
+     // when you remove the left character if the character in mapT, decrease the count and decrement the leftchar value from window if (mapT.containsKey(leftChar)) {
                          window.put(leftChar, window.get(leftChar) - 1);
                          if (window.get(leftChar) < mapT.get(leftChar)) {